ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 (If the simulation's catchment area is only certain states/PUMAs, this file should be filtered to only the sources and destinations in the simulation catchment area.)

-If the simulant is of working age and not moving into military GQ, they should change jobs, with the same procedure used for a spontaneous employment change event.
+If the simulant is of working age and not moving into military GQ, they should change employment, with the same procedure used for a spontaneous employment change event.
 If the simulant is moving into military GQ, they should be assigned the military employer.